smcl/flower-login-provider-issue/README.md

+EDIT: what tripped me was I was working with little cut down examples, rather than our main application.
+In this case I was missing an `__init__.py` - when that file is included then specifying `--auth_provider="auth0.Auth0LoginProvider"` worked just fine.

 Very stripped down and simplified app to explore how to specify a custom `--auth_provider` outside the Flower codebase.
 Requires Redis running on `localhost:6379`.

 Set up a venv and `pip install -r requirements.txt`.
 The goal is to find the appropriate value to supply to `--auth_provider` so that the `Auth0LoginHandler` class in `auth0.py` module is used and we get redirected to Auth0: